downtown

 Colorectal and Breast Cancer

-We lead research clef about COVID-19, including testing recommendations, false negatives of the PCR, post-COVID multisystem inflammatory syndrome in Latin America and incidence and transmission of asymptomatic infections.
+We are leading key research about COVID-19, including testing recommendations, false negatives PCR results, post-COVID multisystem inflammatory syndrome in Latin America, and incidence and transmission of asymptomatic infections.

 RESEARCH